Gractus/SquadTeamBalancer/README.md

 #### Balancing Teams
 While it's trivial to shuffle two sets of players into optimally balanced teams, it's not a good solution.
 People play with their friends, they make friendships within their squad, they play with clans, if you split these social bonds between teams they will naturally reconstitute like a T-1000 as people swap back to be with their friends, terminating your efforts to balance teams.

-Thus we cannot consider balance at an individual player level, but instead a group level.
-We make the assumption that if players were friends they would be in the same squad and that squad will be the group.
-Clans might be bigger than a single squad, but their squads might not be exclusive to clan members, it's likely they would rather play with their clan than their specific squad members so when we assemble our groups we first group together clans, then squads, then individual players which each get their own group.
+Thus we cannot consider balance at an individual player level, but must instead work at a *group* level.

+We make the assumption that if players were friends they would be in the same squad and that squad will be the *group*.
+Clans might be bigger than a single squad, but their squads might not be exclusive to clan members, it's likely they would rather play with their clan than their specific squad members so when we assemble our groups we first group together clan members, then squads, then individual players which each get their own group.

 The fundamental unit we work in is the group.
 Each group has members, each member has a skill rating.